ultrapre/Stellarium_Mobile_LTS/README.md

 welcome for building new version based on after PC 0.18.0 !

+## Build notes

+If building  fastly, just remove module*.so from ./dest and rebuild Application

 ## Build Logs

 **10/31/2020** - v1.1.1 (PC 0.18.0+, NDK: android-30)